Edit or Replace Default WordPress Registration Form with RegistrationMagic

-In the next field, you can write down all the file type that you want to allow your users to upload in your default form.
+In the next field, you can write down all the file types that you want to allow your users to upload in your default form.

 Then the following three checkboxes will allow your users to upload multiple files on their forms.
 And hide the WordPress toolbar from the registration page.
 Lastly, show the number of form limits above the form.

 From the next field, you can choose the logo or image that you want to appear on the WordPress form submission PDFs.